eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     Provider uses a Wallet Instance identifier provided by the Wallet Provider in the WTE during PID issuance; see \[Topic 9\].

+    [**The wallet provider will be responsible for managing some sort of transport/notification service that the wallets they provide connect to in order to check if there is anything to do e.g. a request is waiting for user action, a new credential is waiting and requires acceptance etc. We used to call this a "consumer agency service" or "CAS", but other names are also used.
+This CAS is a concentration point for all wallet traffic for that provider meaning it is a single point of failuer, and also a correlation point for all wallet activity.
+Does the ARF team anticipate putting any rules in place for how wallet providers handle these wallet access points, what functionality they should have etc?
+Would that be part of the wallet certification requirements?**]

 #### 6.5.5 Wallet Instance de-installation

 No trust relationships are required for Wallet Instance de-installation;